pola-rs/polars/README.md

 ... ).collect())
 ```

-SQL commands can also be ran directly from your terminal using the Polars CLI:
+SQL commands can also be run directly from your terminal using the Polars CLI:

 ```bash
 # run an inline sql query